Steve0Greatness/MovedFromFandomDB/README.md

 # Forked from Fandom DataBase

-This is a database that keeps track of wikis that have "forked" from the Fandom to their new one.
+This is a general database for wikis that have officially forked from Fandom to another platform.

 ## Why move from Fandom?